eriveltondasilva/eriveltondasilva/README.md

 A frontend developer passionate about creating incredible experiences for users through js.
 Always focused on interactive and responsive interfaces.
 And looking for new challenges and learning to improve my skills. 🚀

-- 🌱 Currently Learning: Next.js, Nodejs, Jes
+- 🌱 Currently Learning: Next.js, Nodejs, PHP
 - 🌍 I'm from **Brazil**
-- ✉ email: eriveltondasilva13@gmail.com
+- ✉️ email: eriveltondasilva13@gmail.com

 ### Key Skills